dfelinto/blender-manual/manual/interface/window_system/tabs_panels.rst

 Pinning
 -------

 Sometimes it is desirable to view panels from different tabs at the same time.
+Like, for instance, having access to a camera's properties, while other objects are selected.
 This has been solved by making panels pinnable.

 A pinned panel remains visible regardless of which tab has been selected.